Practising Law in Manitoba

 a) Submit Application for Assessment of Legal Credentials

-The assessment process will be completed in approximately 6 – 8 weeks.
+The assessment process will be completed in approximately 6 – 8 weeks after all documentation is received by the NCA office.

 If the NCA issues you a Certificate of Qualification, there is no further cost at this stage.
-If you are required to take further education or examinations, the additional cost may be as high as $10,000.00.
+If you are required to take further education or examinations, the additional cost are typically $2000-$3000.
+However they may be much higher depending on if you demonstrate competence by taking courses in a Canadian Law school or if you demonstrate competence through the NCA’s examinations.

 STEP 2: Articling and PREP